Fiji says Syrian rebels issue demands for captives

 “Negotiations have moved up to another level with the professional negotiators now in place,” he said.

-The Nusra Front abducted the Fijian soldiers Thursday morning and is holding them at an unknown location.
+The Nusra Front abducted the Fijian soldiers on Thursday and is holding them at an unknown location.
 The rebels on Thursday also surrounded two Filipino units serving in the U.N. mission that monitors the buffer zone between Israel and Syria, but the Filipino troops escaped over the weekend.

-Tikoitoga on Tuesday also released the names of the 45 detained soldiers, who he said are led by Captain Savenaca Siwatibau Rabuka.
+Tikoitoga on Tuesday also released the names of the 45 detained Fijian soldiers, who he said are led by Captain Savenaca Siwatibau Rabuka.

 The commander asked Fiji’s community and church leaders to help look after the families of the captive troops and asked the public to also offer support.